Side Information Fusion for Recommender Systems over Heterogeneous Information Network

 In this part, we study the impact of group lasso regularizer for FMG.
 Specifically, we show the trend of RMSE by varying $\lambda$ (with $\hat{\lambda} = \bar{\lambda} = \lambda$ in~\eqref{eq-obj}), which controls the weights of group lasso.
-The RMSE of Amazon-50K and Yelp-50K are shown in Figure~\ref{fig-rmse-vary-lambda}(a) and (b), respectively.
+The RMSEs of Amazon-50K and Yelp-50K are shown in Figure~\ref{fig-rmse-vary-lambda}(a) and (b), respectively.
 We can see that with $\lambda$ increasing, RMSE decreases first and then increases, demonstrating that $\lambda$ values that are too large or too small are not good for the performance of rating prediction.
-Specifically, on Amazon-50K, the best performance is achieved when $\lambda=0.06$, and on Yelp-50K, the best is when $\lambda=0.05$.
-Next, we give further analysis of these two parameters in terms of sparsity and the metagraphs selected by group lasso.
+Besides, we observe that the trend of the FMG(LSP) is similar to that of FMG, except that the best performance is achieved with different $\lambda$'s.